 While most trekkers stay in teahouses, some choose to camp.
 The advantages of camping include more flexibility to select camping spots that are further away from the villages where most trekkers congregate, and higher quality and more varied food since your crew will be carrying in supplies.
 Kimkim local specialist Kim Bannister runs an annual boutique Manaslu camping trek in her unique "Kamzang style".
 While pricier than the standard Manaslu teahouse trek, this option is great for trekkers seeking a "higher touch" experience.
 More info and dates & pricing can be found here.

 Group Departures and Private Treks

-Kimkim local specialists are running small group fixed departures in 2018 and 2019.
-The treks include guide, porter, lodging, transport, and permits, but exclude food.
+Kimkim local specialists are running small group fixed departures.
+The treks include guide, porter, lodging, transport, meals and permits.
 See the full list of group departure dates.

 Request a Custom Itinerary

 Do you have any questions about this trek or would you like to see how it can be customized to your needs?
 Our partners also run private treks just for you and your travel partners.
 To start organizing a private trek, get in touch here.